 Since April 2013, under the Legal Aid, Sentencing and Punishment of Offenders Act 2012 (LASPO) legal aid for family cases, including divorce, has been severely curtailed.
 According to figures from Citizens Advice, the changes mean only 40,000 cases a year will be eligible in divorce and family breakdown cases compared with 250,000 a year previously.
 Cases attracting legal aid are now under very limited circumstances, for example where the claimant is both poor and violence is alleged or child abduction has occurred or in cases of forced marriage.
 Instead couples are encouraged to use agencies such as Relate or the Family Mediation Council to resolve their issues.
 But religious bodies are also relevant here.
 As a result of the new importance given to informal resolution rather than court hearings in divorce, the quasi-legal religious bodies such as Beth Din and indeed Sharia Councils have a new authority – in effect, even if not according to government intention.

 The Parliamentary Under-Secretary of State for Justice, Helen Grant, has said that “Sharia law has no jurisdiction under the law of England and Wales and the courts do not recognise it.”
 She said Sharia councils did not have any legal means of enforcing their decisions through the civil courts.
 Yet, since such voluntary agreements are given some measure of legal protection in family cases (albeit they are not legally binding), Sharia law, in effect, has been given a powerful position within the British family law system – not least because the Government through LASPO has put the official family law courts beyond most people’s reach.
+This is the situation May’s review, led by Mona Siddiqui, has to face.

 It is a strange anomalous position: any specific law within the Sharia system is not law within the British system; but any family law agreement between parties voluntarily arrived at will be given a high level of support by a judge.
 To illustrate the position it is worth looking at the case of Re AI and MT (2013).
 Here an English judge, Mr Justice Baker, considered a divorce case arbitrated by the New York Beth Din after the parties had agreed “to enter into binding arbitration before Rabbi Geldzehler” and agreed “both shall be bound by any award made in the New York Beth Din”.
 Baker noted that initially he had told the parties: